CallsyAI/ai-openapi/README.md

 ## Features

-- ✨ **AI-Powered**: Uses Claude Code AI Agent to understand your code and generate accurate documentation
+- ✨ **AI-Powered**: Uses Claude Code AI Agent to understand your code and generate accurate documentation.
-- 📝 **Complete Workflow**: Generate, build, validate, and deploy OpenAPI specs
+- 📝 **Complete Workflow**: Generate, build, validate, and deploy OpenAPI specs.
-- 🔄 **Self-Verifying**: AI validates its own output and retries on errors
+- 🔄 **Self-Verifying**: AI validates its own output and retries on errors.
-- 🎯 **Framework Agnostic**: Works with Remix, Express, or any framework via templates
+- 🎯 **Framework Agnostic**: Works with any language, or any framework.
-- 🚀 **README.com Integration**: Deploy directly to README.com documentation platform
+- 🚀 **README.com Integration**: Deploy directly to README.com documentation platform.
-- 🛠️ **CLI & Programmatic**: Use as CLI tool or import into your code
+- 🛠️ **CLI & Programmatic**: Use as CLI tool or import into your code.

 ## Prerequisites